Penampang

 Penampang (Pekan Penampang) is the capital of the Penampang District in the West Coast Division of Sabah, Malaysia.
 Its population was estimated to be around 93,616 in 2010, with ethnic Kadazan as the majority.
 It contains, or is synonymous with, Donggongon, which as of 2007, had a population of 78,086.
+It was also considered as the sixth-largest town in Sabah.

 Penampang has virtually become a suburb of Kota Kinabalu and considered as part of the Greater Kota Kinabalu area.

 Etymology

 The name Penampang came from an old village within the district.
 The village's name in turn originates from a Kadazan word, pampang, meaning a big rock.
 Huge rocks were easily found within the vicinity of the village a long time ago.
 The name in contemporary usage refers to the district, with the town of Donggongon as the main town within the district of Penampang.
-The name Donggongon originates from the Kadazan word, tundo'ongon, which means a 'shelter' or a 'resting area', referring to its historical role as a stop-over for people from the interior who journeyed down the coast to trade.
+The name Donggongon originates from the Kadazan word tundo'ongon, which means a 'shelter' or a 'resting area', referring to its historical role as a stop-over for people from the interior who journeyed down the coast to trade.
 Penampang as a name reference of this area is of a relatively new origin.
 Early British explorer, John Whitehead, who had explored North Borneo in the 1880s, referred to this district as Patatan.
 Owen Rutter, a civil servant in North Borneo from 1910 to 1914, similarly referred to this area as Putatan.